Pointwise mutual information bounded by stochastic Fisher information: Discussions and conclusions

 \section{Discussions and conclusions}

 In conclusion, we have presented two bounds for the PMI, in terms of the SFI.
 These results deepen the connection between information-theoretic quantities and stochastic dynamics, showing that the local information gain for a specific measurement outcome is constrained by the local parameter sensitivity.
 This trajectory-level perspective is vital because the inherent fluctuations of stochastic processes often prevent a direct local-global relation in standard parameter estimation.
+We also validated our bounds numerically on Langevin simulations.

 By mapping the classical conditional probabilities to the Born rule, we established that the quantum analogue of the PMI is bounded by the CQFI.
 Unlike the standard QFI, which averages over all possible POVM outcomes to yield global limits like the quantum Cram\'er-Rao, the CQFI is a random variable evaluated for the specific instantaneous trajectory state.